IC 1396

 Constellation: Cepheus

 IC 1396 is a large region of interstellar gaz in the constellation of Cepheus.
 It is about 2’400 Ly away from Earth.
 IC1396 contains the Elephant’s Trunk nebula (IC 1396A), the bright shape to the west of the image.
 The bright rim of the nebula is the surface of a dense cloud that is illuminated and ionized by a very bright and massive star (HD 206267) located east of IC 1396A.
-It is part of a wide region of interesting objects in the southern region of Cepehus.
+It is part of a wide region of interesting objects in the southern region of Cepheus.
 Link to interactive sky chart.

 The brightest star (38,000 times brighter than the Sun), to the north, is μ(mu)-Cephei, the Garnet star.
 It is a red supergiant with a diameter larger than the orbit of Saturn (approx. 2536 times the diameter of the Sun).